Earned wage access: Criticism

-While the research does show a generally positive impact on employee well-being and financial health, the quality and morality of the service does depend on the individual provider.
+In the United States, EWA fees can equate to a total APR in excess of 100% for employer-sponsored products and 330% for direct-to-consumer products.

+Monica Burks, of the Center for Responsible Lending, warns that, "[t]he industry is trying to create a new definition for what a loan is in order to exempt themselves from existing consumer protection laws."

-In response, States like New York and Nevada have attempted to regulate earned wage access providers by requiring them to be licensed as lenders.
+States in the US such as Nevada and Missouri have regulated earned wage access providers by creating a new earned wage access license and required them to be licensed.

 In the UK, the government is broadly optimistic about the sector and appears to be encouraging take-up.
 This is possibly in response to several think tanks and charities throwing their reputation behind the concept.

+In January 2024, Connecticut modified the state's Small Loans Act to define EWA advances as loans subject to a maximum annual percentage rate of interest, effectively ending EWA in the state.

+In April 2025, New York Attorney General Letitia James filed a lawsuit against two companies offering earned wage access products, alleging that they were effectively providing illegal payday loans under state law.
+The lawsuit argued that the providers charged workers unlawful interest rates and fees while marketing their products as a safer alternative to payday lending.
+The Attorney General’s office claimed that these practices exploited workers and violated New York’s lending and consumer protection statutes.

 Risks

 For consumers

 Consumer risk is highly dependent on the specific strategy the EWA provider chooses to take when offering the advances.
 Some users have been forced into overdraft as they were allowed to advance more than they received in their paycheck.
-Some EWA providers charge a fee for the advance, which can effectively charge users an APR of over 365% for their advances.
-Most reputable providers cap advances well below total income and charge no interest at all.
+Most reputable providers cap advances well below total income and charge a flat fee.